-* This article is shared by Summer K-Hadden from thesunshinesuitcase.com *
+* Shared by Summer K-Hadden from thesunshinesuitcase.com *

 What can you do to help yourself when your brain is going 100 miles a minute?
 When it’s hard to catch your breath?
 When every thought you have is filled with worry?
 The first thing is to take a nice slow breath.
 Anxiety can feel overwhelming but, here’s the good news: